jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 on the floats do just that.
 And, as with all such parades, what is left in the aftermath isnt necessarily pretty.
 The past year has been a busy one for cybercrime.
-We analyzed 30,458 real\-world security incidents, of which 10,626 were confirmed data breaches (a record high!), with victims spanning 94 countries.While the general structure of the report remains the same, long\-time readers may notice a few changes.
+We analyzed 30,458 real\-world security incidents, of which 10,626 were confirmed data breaches (a record high!), with victims spanning 94 countries.
+While the general structure of the report remains the same, long\-time readers may notice a few changes.
 For example, the first\-time reader section is now located in Appendix A rather than at the beginning of the report.
 But we do encourage those who are new to the DBIR to give it a read\-through before diving into the report.
-It should help you get your bearings.Last, but certainly not least, we extend a most sincere thanks yet again to our contributors (without whom we could not do this) and to our readers (without whom there would be no point in doing it).Sincerely,The Verizon DBIR Team
+It should help you get your bearings.
+Last, but certainly not least, we extend a most sincere thanks yet again to our contributors (without whom we could not do this) and to our readers (without whom there would be no point in doing it).
+Sincerely,
+The Verizon DBIR Team
-C. David Hylender, Philippe Langlois, Alex Pinto, Suzanne WidupVery special thanks to:
+C. David Hylender, Philippe Langlois, Alex Pinto, Suzanne Widup Very special thanks to:
  Christopher Novak for his continued support and insight Dave Kennedy and Erika Gifford from VTRAC
+ 
-Kate Kutchko, Marziyeh Khanouki and Yoni Fridman from the Verizon BusinessProduct Data Science Team2024 DBIR Introduction5Helpful guidanceAbout the 2024 DBIR incident dataset
+Kate Kutchko, Marziyeh Khanouki and Yoni Fridman from the Verizon Business Product Data Science Team
+6
+2024 DBIR Helpful guidance
+Helpful guidance
+About the 2024 DBIR incident dataset
 Each year, the DBIR timeline for in\-scope incidents is from November 1 of one calendar year through October 31 of the next calendar year.
 Thus, the incidents described in this report took place between November 1, 2022, and October 31,